A small group of ornithologists from Europe set out to find the wintering area of the Red-footed Falcon.

 Based on our knowledge, no other species of birds of prey physically meet in such large numbers during the wintering period.
 This unique natural phenomenon raises a number of intriguing questions, but to find the answers, researchers have had to plunge into the middle of the falcon flocks.

-Why FALCOPOLIS is so important?
+Why is FALCOPOLIS so important?

 Swarming termites, abundant in central Angola at this time of the year, provide important food for falcons during the winter.
 Packed with protein, these insects are easy to catch in flight, and are vital for the falcons, helping them build up the fat reserves needed for their northward migration.